 Not all ATMs accept deposits, and not all deposit-enabled ATMs will work with your account.

+Be prepared.
 Make a habit of bringing everything you need.
-You'll want to move as efficiently as possible so that you can safely get cash into the ATM and avoid holding up the line.
-Bring the following items:
+Try to move as efficiently as possible so that you can get your cash safely into the ATM and avoid holding up the line.
+Beyond your debit card and personal identification number (PIN), bring the following items:

 - A pen for endorsing checks and filling out a deposit slip.
-Bank-provided pens are often missing or out of ink.
+Bank-provided pens may be missing or out of ink.

 - A deposit slip, if your bank requires one.
-Grab a few extra so you can fill these out before arriving at the ATM next time – plus, you never know if they’ll run out.
-For more details, see how to fill out deposit slips.
+Grab a few extra so you can fill these out before arriving at the ATM the next time you make a deposit.
+Plus, you never know if they’ll run out.

 - An envelope, if your bank requires one.
-Again, grab a few extra if your bank requires a certain type of envelope.
+Again, grab a few extra if your bank requires a particular type of envelope.

-- Verify that the ATM accepts deposits (and that the ATM works with your bank account).
+Also verify that the ATM you want to use accepts deposits (and that it works with your bank account).